matyasjay/campingsite/README.md

 ## Development

+Visit the [API documentation](https://matyasjay.github.io/campingsite/API) to see the available classes and functions to use when developing this project!

 ### Starting the Rojo Server

 To launch the project in Roblox Studio, start the Rojo server by running: